The Homology Groups of Zero Divisor Graphs of Finite Commutative Rings: Introduction

 This concept extends naturally to commutative semigroups $S$ \cite{DMS02}, and was further developed by DeMeyer and DeMeyer \cite{demeyer05}, who introduced the simplicial complex $K(S)$—the clique complex of $\Gamma(S)$.
 Recall that the clique complex $\Delta(G)$ of a graph $G$ is the simplicial complex whose simplices are the cliques of $G$.
 By a slight abuse of notation, we write $K(R)$ for the clique complex of $\Gamma(R)$.
 The primary objective of this paper is to conduct a systematic investigation of the simplicial homology groups of $K(R)$ for finite commutative rings $R$.
 We also utilize the complex $K_0(S)$, where a simplex is a subset $A \subseteq S \setminus \{0\}$ such that $xy = 0$ for all distinct $x, y \in A$.

+Computing the homology of such zero-divisor complexes presents a fundamental challenge whose tractability depends crucially on the underlying algebraic structure.
+For certain highly symmetric cases, such as chessboard complexes (arising from products of fields) or matching complexes, the homology can be attacked via group actions and combinatorial representation theory.
+However, for a general commutative semigroup, zero-divisors lack a uniform description, and no such global symmetry is available; consequently, a universal homological formula appears out of reach.

+The case of finite commutative rings occupies a privileged intermediate position.
+The Chinese Remainder Theorem provides a canonical decomposition into local rings, endowing the set of zero-divisors with a rich yet rigid product structure.
+It is precisely this rigidity that makes a complete homological analysis possible.
 For a finite commutative ring $\Omega$, the classical structure theorem yields an isomorphism $\Omega \cong R_1 \times R_2 \times \cdots \times R_k$, where each $R_i$ is a finite local ring.
 Our first main contribution is a K\"unneth-type formula that expresses the homology group $H_n(K(\Omega))$ in terms of data derived from the local factors $R_i$.
 The structure of $K(\Omega)$ is intimately related to the join operation of simplicial complexes.
 In the simplest case, $K(F_1 \times F_2)$ is the complete bipartite graph $K_{u_1, u_2}$, whose clique complex is well-understood.
 To handle the general case, we introduce the following key construction:

 \begin{definition} Let $A$ be a subcomplex of a simplicial complex $K$ and $L$ be another simplicial complex.
 The join of $L$ and $K$ over $A$ is a simplicial complex denoted by $K\triangledown_{A}L$, whose vertex set is the disjoint union of the vertex sets of $K$ and $L$.
 The simplices of $K\triangledown_{A}L$ are those of $K$, those of $L$, and the disjoint unions of simplices of $A$ with simplices of $L$. \end{definition}